Blue Goat CyberSMMedical Device Cybersecurity

 9. Manufacturing and Service Workflows Are Omitted

-How to Fix It: Model manufacturing, deployment, maintenance, service, and decommissioning workflows as part of total product lifecycle cybersecurity - tied to your SPDF documentation.
+How to fix it: Model manufacturing, deployment, maintenance, service, and decommissioning workflows as part of total-product-lifecycle cybersecurity - tied to your SPDF documentation.

 10. Testing Does Not Map Back to Threats